leighseverson/countyweather/README.md

 #> [6] "USW00092811"
 ```

 In this example, there are six monitors contributing weather data to the timeseries.
-We can plot the data by station to get a sense for how values from each monitor compare, and which monitors were presumably knocked out by the storm, with different colors used to show values for different monitors:
+We can plot the data by station to get a sense for how values from each monitor compare, and which monitors were presumably knocked out by the storm, with different colors used to show time series for different monitors:

 ``` r
 library(ggplot2)